Minneapple Mock Trial Tournament

 Pairings:

 Tentative pairings for the first two rounds will be announced one day before the tournament.
-Revisions will be posted online at: www.minneapple.info.
+Revisions will be posted online.
 Sides and pairings will be randomly assigned with the following constraints: teams from the same school will not face one another, matchups between schools from the same MSBA region will be avoided (to the extent possible), and teams will switch sides between rounds.

 Round 3: